Our heroine is a tomboy

 .
 See also Chickification

-unlike Chickification, this trope doesn't necessarily mean she becomes weaker.
+Unlike Chickification, this trope doesn't necessarily mean she becomes weaker.
 The trick is that the girl becomes more dainty-looking, but keeps at least a good part of her core personality underneath the skirts and make-up.
-This trope and Chickification DO NOT OVERLAP, take any examples of Chickification to the page itself
+Bottom Line: this trope and Chickification DO NOT OVERLAP, so take any examples of Chickification to the page itself

 If becoming girlier is portrayed as better or